Select or Project? Evaluating Lower-dimensional Vectors for LLM Training Data Explanations: Limitations

 \section{Limitations}

 Our experiments are conducted with a 1.2B-parameter model and its fine-tuning dataset, as obtaining random projections for the full gradient already requires over 300 GPU hours in our setup.
 Given sufficient resources, one could explore generalization across several axes, for example, analyzing different model architectures, scales, and data domains.
-Additionally, future work should extend analysis to \textit{dynamic} attribution methods \cite[that track influence throughout the training process at multiple checkpoints:][]{hammoudeh_training_2024}.
+Additionally, future work should extend analysis to \textit{dynamic} attribution methods that track influence throughout the training process at multiple checkpoints \cite{hammoudeh_training_2024}.